-Deploying an SESM/SSG Solution
+Deploying SESM/SSG Solutions

-This section describes the attributes that control communication between components in an SESM deployment.
+This section describes the attributes that control communication between components in SESM deployments.
 In many cases, attributes with matching values must be set on both sides of the communication for the communication to be successful.

 - Communication Attributes for Interaction Between SESM and SSG, page 12-1 - Communication Attributes for RADIUS Mode, page 12-3 - Communication Attributes for LDAP Mode, page 12-6 - Communication Attributes for LDAP Mode with RDP in Proxy Mode, page 12-9